 The estimates and underlying assumptions are reviewed on an on-going basis.
-Revision to accounting estimates are recognized in the period/year in which the estimate is revised, if the revision affects only that year or if the revision affects both current and future years.
+Revision to accounting estimates are recognized in the period in which the estimate is revised, if the revision affects only that period or if the revision affects both current and future periods.